vtexdocs/dev-portal-content/docs/guides/Search/how-search-parameters-work.md

 updatedAt: "2022-09-15t18:56:45.172z"
 ---

 > ⚠️ VTEX has two search options: Legacy Search and Intelligent Search.
 This article is about Legacy Search.
-To learn more about the Intelligent Search application, see [this article series](https://help.vtex.com/en/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb).
+To learn more about the Intelligent Search application, see [this track](https://help.vtex.com/en/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb).

-When creating a search on VTEX, there are different options for URLs.
+When making a search on VTEX, there are different options for URLs.
 The URLs of departments and categories are formatted as follows:

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/how-search-parameters-work-0.png)